-Lower School students, in grades K through 4, are not allowed to have cell phones or smart watches at school.
+Lower School students, in kindergarten through fourth grade, are not allowed to have cell phones or smartwatches at school.
 If they do bring these to school, they will be confiscated and given to the Dean, and parents will be contacted.

-Middle School students may bring cell phones and smart watches to school.
-However, Yinghua recommends against it for younger Middle School students in grades 5 and 6.
+Middle School students may bring cell phones and smartwatches to school.
+However, Yinghua recommends against it for younger Middle School students in grades five and six.
 These students may lack the maturity to properly manage and navigate potential challenges and risks.